InfiniteTree/HSI-Data-Processing/README.md

 # m-CTP-Data-Processing
-Data Processing on the data of m-CTP
+Data processing on the hyperspectra data of m-CTP

+### Package Requirement:
+Scipy, Pillow, Regex